Old Ordnance Survey Maps of London

 London Sheet 139.2 Hampton 1894 - published 1997; intro by John Griffiths.
 ISBN.978-0-85054-903-4

 London Sheet 139.4 Hampton & Bushy Park 1934 - published 2008; intro. by Alan Godfrey.
 ISBN.978-1-84784-154-4

 We have published two versions of this map, showing how the area changed across the years.
 Please note that on the 1934 version the small Surrey area south of the Thames is left blank.

-Follow this link for a list of our maps for the London Boroughs of Richmond and Kingston, or here for a complete list of our London maps .
+Follow this link for a list of our maps for the London Borough of Richmond, or here for a complete list of our London maps .